 - Evidence of weakness in the borrower's financial condition or creditworthiness; - Unacceptable risk generated by potential or emerging weaknesses as far as asset protection and/or cash flow is concerned.
-Concerns center on the potential for a continuation of unfavorable economic, market, or borrower specific conditions or trends, which may affect future debt service capacity;

-- Necessity or strong likelihood for rescheduling of the loan; and - Decline in values of, or adverse developments on, collaterals securing the loan.
+Concerns center on the potential for a continuation of unfavorable economic, market, or borrower specific conditions or trends, which may affect future debt service capacity; - Indications that the borrower's ability or willingness to service debt are in doubt; - Necessity or strong likelihood for rescheduling of the loan; and - Decline in values of, or adverse developments on, collaterals securing the loan.